chaofen123/WMDS.net/README.md

 ## Tools

 In this study, we implement the algorithm using the Matlab program language and solve the binary integer-programming problem using function “intlinprog” which is available in the Optimization ToolBox of MatLab version R2020b.
+The inputs of the main program are the expression metrix of two conditions, and the output is the gene list of key nodes in the final network.
+The format of

 ## Reference